 Titanium Flat Iron Buying Guide

 - Temperature Controls – after plate material, this is probably the single most important feature.
-It’s always better to be able to control the amount of heat for your hair type and condition.
-Digital controls are best for exact temperature settings, but a control dial is fine too.
+It’s always better to be able to control the temperature for your hair type and condition.
+Digital controls are best for accurate heat settings, but a control dial is fine too.

 - Plate Width – standard flat irons are usually 1” wide, which works well for most users.
 If you have long hair, you may prefer a wider plate (up to 2”) to cut down on the amount of time it takes to straighten.
 Likewise, if you have short hair or want to get close to your roots, a narrower plate (as narrow as ½”) may be in order.

 - Floating Plates – if your strands slip out between the plates unless you apply a lot of pressure, look for a straightener with floating plates.
 This simply means the plates aren’t anchored in a fixed position and can tilt from side to side, ensuring good contact between the surface and your hair at all times.

 - Longer Plate Length – some hair straighteners like the BaByliss Nano-Titanium Ultra-Thin come with extra-long plates (5” instead of the standard 4”).
 This is useful if you want to get through more hair at a time.

 - Curved Edges – many people use their flat iron to curl their hair.
 If that’s you, you’ll want one with rounded plate and barrel edges so you don’t leave creases or dents.